devopsgroup-io/catapult/README.md

 * software_workflow:
     * `dependency: software`
     * `required: true`
-    * `default: null`
     * `value: downstream`
-        * Production is the source for the database and software upload directories
+        * specifies Production as the source for the database and software file store
-        * this option is used when maintaining a website
+        * this option is useful for maintaining a website
     * `value: upstream`
-        * Test is the source for the database and software upload directories
+        * specifies Test as the source for the database and software file store
-        * this option is used when launching a new website
+        * this option is useful for launching a new website
+        * PLEASE NOTE: affects the Production website instance - see [Release Management](#release-management)
 * webroot:
     * `required: false`
     * `default: null`